Click here to return to the main FAQ page.

 Transcribe! automatically gives a free evaluation period of 30 days from when it is first installed.
 Simply download from the download page and install it.
 Each time you launch Transcribe! it will display a box showing how many days you have left.

 Possibly you have installed Transcribe! in the past on the same computer?
 Or there may be some problem with your computer's clock.
 The evaluation period is counted from when you first installed Transcribe!, and irrespective of whether you use it or not.
 If you really think Transcribe! is making a mistake you could email us, but we do not guarantee you an evaluation period anyway.
 You could download on a friend's computer and try it there.
 If you buy Transcribe! then it will not be a problem because when Transcribe! has a valid license key, it doesn't care about the date.

 No, apart from the fact that the evaluation version displays the "License Information" dialog each time launched, and of course that it will expire and stop working.
 They are the same program.
 If you pay up and obtain a license key then you don't need to download again, just enter the license key.

 You will find pricing information on the "Buy" page.
-Transcribe! is priced in US dollars but when you click the "Buy Now" button on that page, it will show you pricing information in your own currency, or you can choose what currency to display.
+Transcribe! is priced in US dollars but when you click the "Buy Now" button on that page, it will show you pricing information in your own currency according to your country.
+If necessary you can change your country using the button at the top right of the page.
 The amount will depend on the current exchange rate.
 There may also be local taxes to add, for instance VAT if you are in the EU.
 You will see any such additions displayed before you commit to actually making a purchase.